-I think we should give people living eulogies; that we should speak lavish, unashamed words of love and praise, not about them, but to them.
+I think we should give people living eulogies; that we should speak lavish, unashamed words of love and kindness, not about them after they’re gone, but to them while we can.

 Because the truth is, when it comes to the people you love, (as impossible as it can be to believe), one day you won’t get to choose.

 One day you’ll pick-up the phone to call them, and then you’ll catch yourself and remember; and put it back down.